 Moreover, the present study focuses on multispectral data, which is considered a narrow range, and includes the examination of variations in the visible (Blue, Green, and Red zones) and NIR zones of the electromagnetic (EM) spectrum, generated by different gradients of FAW damage in the maize canopy (Table 2).

-Fig.1 Spectral reflectance curve of healthy and S. frugiperda infested kharif maize cropat different levels of larval infestation under field caged conditions.
+Fig.1 Spectral reflectance curve of healthy and S. frugiperda infested kharif maize crop at different levels of larval infestation under field caged conditions.

 3.3 Mean reflectance